WoltLab/docs.woltlab.com/docs/package_pip_event-listener.md

 Event listeners with smaller nice values are executed first.
 If the nice value of two event listeners is equal, they are sorted by the listener class name.

-{% include callout.html content="If you pass a value out of the mentioned interval, the value will be adjusted to the closest value in the interval." type="info" %}
+!!! info "If you pass a value out of the mentioned interval, the value will be adjusted to the closest value in the interval."

 ### `<options>`